dimitrios-ath/agentos/GAMEPLAN.md

   controls everything.
 * I think we're training seemingly slowly because we're not stepping (potentially) after every observation.
-Let's root around and discover if that's 1) true and 2) something we should change (or make configuarable) in AOS.
+Let's root around and discover if that's 1) true and 2) something we should change (or make configurable) in AOS.

-### Larger, less concrete
+### Larger but less concrete

-* Think more about shared data and the guaranteees (or lack thereof) it provides
+* Think more about shared data and the guarantees (or lack thereof) it provides
 * Maybe recurrent state is better as an {info dict} pushed around in the "happy" flow?